FOR IMMEDIATE RELEASE

 GGN also said that superior enforcement options are available including inherent contempt fines and independent prosecutions of federal officials who defy congressional subpoenas for criminal contempt of Congress by private attorneys appointed by the House.

 GGN President Dr. William J. Murphy said: “Civil enforcement of the Mueller Report and other House subpoenas as contemplated in today’s resolution would be a mistake that needlessly perpetuates the diminishment of congressional authority and unnecessarily risks future damage to legislative oversight powers when superior enforcement options are available including inherent contempt fines and direct prosecution of criminal contempts by House-appointed attorneys that don’t carry these disadvantages.”

-Murphy continued, “The House possesses absolute final authority to rule on contempts of Congress that relate to legislative concerns in inherent contempt proceedings.
+Murphy continued, “The House possesses absolute final authority to rule on contempts of Congress and the validity of claims of executive privilege in inherent contempt proceedings.
 There is no good reason for the House to forfeit this authority to the courts or to subject itself to their judgment in civil enforcement actions to secure subpoena compliance when it possesses all necessary powers to decide and punish contempts itself.”